What to Pack for Puerto Rico: Tips & Packing Lists

-When’s the Best Time to Travel to Puerto Rico?
+When’s the Best Time to Visit Puerto Rico?

 - Hurricane season in Puerto Rico falls from the middle of July through the middle to end of November (be sure to purchase travel insurance if visiting then).

-- Peak/high season in Puerto Rico is December through April.
+- High season in Puerto Rico is December through April.

-- Consider visiting during shoulder season (late spring/early fall) for fabulous weather, better pricing and fewer crowds.
+- Consider visiting during shoulder season (late spring/early fall) for fabulous weather, better pricing, and fewer (other) visitors.

 - Check cruise schedules before visiting.
-Areas around the ports are busiest and most crowded during high/peak seasons.
+Areas around the ports are busiest and most crowded during high seasons.

 - Make an alternate plan if you have to reroute your holiday plans due to weather.